-In a naive tracematch implementation, each time an iterator is created (line 7), a new configuration would be created binding the tracematch variable ds to the current list object, and the tracematch variable i to the iterator object just created.
+In a naive tracematch implementation, each time an iterator is created, a new configuration would be created binding the tracematch variable ds to the current list object, and the tracematch variable i to the iterator object just created.
 If an analysis could statically prove that the list will not be updated between the creation of the iterator and a call to next() on the iterator, the tracematch would be known never to apply, and the configuration would not have to be created.
-In order to prove this, however, an analysis would have to track the list and iterator objects pointed to by l and i, even across different iterations of the outer loop.
-Specifically, to prove iterator safety for this simple example, an analysis would need to either prove that the list to which an element is added in line 6 is distinct from every list on which an iterator has ever already been created in line 7 in earlier iterations of the outer loop, or that the iterator on which next is called in line 9 is the iterator that was created in line 7 of the same iteration of the loop, and that it is distinct from all other iterators created in earlier iterations.
+An analysis cannot prove this without information about the values of 1 and i, however, because if 1 and i could arbitrarily point to any object, it would be possible to create an iterator in line 7 of the first iteration of the loop, and in a second iteration, add an element to the same list in line 6, and call next on the iterator in line 9.